spargojs/spargo/README.md

 #### @if / @elseif / @else

-Used to conditionally show markup
+Used to conditionally show markup.

 ```html
 <div ignite="home">